UK, Czech Republic, Greece Ease Some COVID-19 Restrictions, Resume Non-Essential Services - UrduPoint

 UK, Czech Republic, Greece Ease Some COVID-19 Restrictions, Resume Non-Essential Services

-A number of European nations including the United Kingdom, Czech Republic and Greece are taking tentative steps to ease lockdown measures on Monday with national authorities allowing a number of non-essential facilities to reopen
+A number of European nations, including the United Kingdom, the Czech Republic and Greece, are taking tentative steps to ease lockdown measures on Monday, with national authorities allowing select non-essential facilities to reopen

-MOSCOW (UrduPoint News / Sputnik - 12th April, 2021) A number of European nations including the United Kingdom, Czech Republic and Greece are taking tentative steps to ease lockdown measures on Monday with national authorities allowing a number of non-essential facilities to reopen.
+MOSCOW/LONDON (UrduPoint News / Sputnik - 12th April, 2021) A number of European nations, including the United Kingdom, the Czech Republic and Greece, are taking tentative steps to ease lockdown measures on Monday, with national authorities allowing select non-essential facilities to reopen.

-Starting Monday, non-essential shops, including hairdressers, beauty salons, gyms, as well as and libraries will reopen in England, while pubs and restaurants resume outdoor services, provided the clients will not order food and drinks at the bar counter and all visitors will sit at their tables.
-Amusement parks and zoos have also reopened.
+Starting Monday, hairdressers, beauty salons and indoor gyms, as well as libraries, zoos and amusement parks, will reopen in England.
+Pubs and restaurants will resume outdoor services, provided that clients do not order food and drinks at the bar counter and all visitors sit at their tables.

-The hospitality business will also resume operations as the authorities will allow people to travel across the country starting Monday.
+The hospitality business will also resume operations as the authorities have allowed domestic travel again.
+The reopening of pubs and restaurants, though partially, is seen as a major step forward for businessmen from the hospitality industry and the public alike.

-In addition, up to 15 people will be able to attend weddings and up to 30 are allowed at funerals.
+"It was about time," John Byrne, manager of The Oiler Bar, a former refueling barge moored to London's Royal Dock, told Sputnik, as he put the final touches to the tables and chairs on the upper deck where he will be allowed to serve his clients starting Monday.

-The next round of the gradual easing of the restrictions is scheduled for May 17, with pubs and restaurants expected to resume indoor services.
+Byrne, who also runs an adjacent waterboard sport outlet, said he only hoped this time the reopening of the leisure sector is for good, after suffering repeated closures over the last few month.

 Another country on the way to relax coronavirus-related restrictions is the Czech Republic.
 On Monday, the country lifts a state of emergency declared last October, the nationwide nighttime curfew, as well as the ban on movement between regions.

 Czech schools will reopen on Monday for students from the first to fifth grades, who will be divided into several groups, which will switch weekly from in-person to distance learning.
-In addition, kindergartens will partially resume operations.
+Kindergartens will partially resume operations.

-Greece will also lift some coronavirus-related restrictions on Monday, allowing high school and vocational education institutions to reopen, while Primary schools and gymnasiums will remain closed until Easter.
+Greece will also lift some coronavirus-related restrictions on Monday, allowing high school and vocational education institutions to reopen, while Primary schools and gymnasiums will remain closed until Easter in early May.

 Apart from educational institutions, bookmakers will start working in Greece on Monday.